 Guidelines for Proposals from Students

-We invite students to write brief proposals for specific projects.
+We invite students to complete Critchett Fund Proposals for specific projects.
 If you don't see the kind of project you'd like to propose below, send the proposal anyway.
 We always welcome new ideas in the spirit of Thomas Critchett's bequest.
 A departmental committee meets regularly to consider proposals and distribute the yearly fund equitably.